How to Start a Restaurant

 By familiarizing themselves with regulations, obtaining specific industry-related licenses, and adhering to the basic food safety procedures, restaurant owners can keep their reputation intact and customers out of harm’s way.

-The Cost of a Restaurant
+The Cost of Starting a Restaurant

 Most restaurant owners wonder how much money does it take to open a restaurant.
 It seems like a simple question but the truth is there’s no one-size-fits-all answer.
 Restaurant start up costs are dependent on various factors including: